-Are you looking for a fun phonics activity for your kinesthetic learners?
-This Hammering Beginning Sounds Activity is an engaging and entertaining way to get your children moving as they practice identifying initial sounds.
+Are you looking for fun reading activities?
+This Hammering Beginning Sounds Activity is an engaging and entertaining way for your kids to practice identifying initial sounds.
+We’ve “hit the nail on the head” with this phonics activity!

 Hammering Beginning Sounds Activity: